IBM/POBS/README.md

 # POBS: Preference, Opinion, and Belief Survey

 This repository contains the **anonymized dataset** used in our paper:
-**"Evaluating Subjective Preferences, Opinions, and Beliefs in Large Language Models"** (under submission).
+**"Think Again!
+The effect of test-time compute on Preferences, Opinions, and Beliefs of Large Language Models"** (under review to ACL Industry track).

-## 📦 Dataset Contents
+## 📦 Contents

-The repository includes:

 - **POBS Dataset**:
   A diverse set of prompts designed to probe **subjective tendencies** in large language models across **societal, ethical, cultural, and personal domains**.

-- **Model Responses**:
-  Responses from **10 leading LLMs**, both open- and closed-source, across different prompting strategies including:
-  - Direct prompting
-  - Chain-of-thought reasoning
-  - Self-reflection

-Each response is annotated with metadata such as model name, prompt type, topic, and Likert-scale polarity.

 ## 📊 Purpose

 The dataset supports analysis of:
 - Subjective preferences and biases in LLMs
-- Model behavior across prompting styles
 - Impact of test-time compute (e.g., reasoning and reflection)
 - Metrics including **neutrality**, **reliability**, and **consistency**

+- **Model Responses**:
+  Responses from **10 leading LLMs**, both open- and closed-source, across the different prompting.

 ## 📁 File Structure